xero/moebius-web/README.md

 # Fill - n

 Fill mode operates in a similar way to most paint packages, although it will only operates on text-characters that are only one single color, or are upper and lower 'half-block' characters.
 When conflicts arise with two highlighted colors sharing the same text-character then the editor corrects this by giving the fill color precedence and shifting the other color to the lower-palette, as with the freehand mode, this is reversed by pressing the 'alt' or 'option' key.
+Holding down the Ctrl whilst clicking somewhere on the canvas containing a text block filled with color, or a half block, will change the current color immediately underneath the cursor.

 # Color Replacement - r